Cloud: Levels and genera

 Tropospheric clouds form in any of three levels (formerly called étages) based on altitude range above the Earth's surface.
 The grouping of clouds into levels is commonly done for the purposes of cloud atlases, surface weather observations, and weather maps.
 The base-height range for each level varies depending on the latitudinal geographical zone.
 Each altitude level comprises two or three genus-types differentiated mainly by physical form.

 The standard levels and genus-types are summarised below in approximate descending order of the altitude at which each is normally based.
 Multi-level clouds with significant vertical extent are separately listed and summarized in approximate ascending order of instability or convective activity.

 High-level

 High clouds form at altitudes of 10000 to 25000 ft in the polar regions, 16500 to 40000 ft in the temperate regions, and 20000 to 60000 ft in the tropics.
 All cirriform clouds are classified as high, thus constitute a single genus cirrus (Ci).
 Stratocumuliform and stratiform clouds in the high altitude range carry the prefix cirro-, yielding the respective genus names cirrocumulus (Cc) and cirrostratus (Cs).
-If limited-resolution satellite images of high clouds are analysed without supporting data from direct human observations, distinguishing between individual forms or genus types becomes impossible, and they are collectively identified as high-type (or informally as cirrus-type, though not all high clouds are of the cirrus form or genus).
+If limited-resolution satellite images of high clouds are analyzed without supporting data from direct human observations, distinguishing between individual forms or genus types becomes impossible, and they are collectively identified as high-type (or informally as cirrus-type, though not all high clouds are of the cirrus form or genus).